How to Choose a Safe Online Casino in 10 Steps (+Cheatsheet)

 There are literally thousands of online casinos on the gambling market so far.
 However, due to lack of proper international regulations of the online gambling industry, the industry is flooded with all possible kinds of crooks, who are thriving here.
 Sad but true.

 On the other hand, the demand for online casinos is growing constantly from year to year.
-As a result, more and more people are getting outright scammed or, who are “luckier”, are provided with terrible services and attitudes to the clients (email and telephone spam, withdrawal has been “accidentally” cancelled, etc.).
+As a result, more and more people are getting outright scammed or, who are “luckier”, are provided with terrible services and attitudes to the clients (email and telephone spam, withdrawal has been “accidentally” canceled, etc.).

 What can be done from the players’ side to fight scammers back?
 Well, there are basically the only two options we have: